dimonenka/dimonenka.github.io/_pages/about.md

 rules governing their interactions with the world, each other, and us.
 This concept I study through the lens of Multi-Agent Reinforcement Learning.

-I believe that Artificial General Intelligence is an inevitability (by
+Despite the rising concerns in academy and society alike, I do not believe that Artificial General Intelligence is imminent.
+Still, by the principles of
 <a href="https://arbital.com/p/orthogonality/" target="_blank" rel="noopener noreferrer">orthogonality</a> and
-<a href="https://arbital.com/p/instrumental_convergence/" target="_blank" rel="noopener noreferrer">instrumental convergence</a>),
+<a href="https://arbital.com/p/instrumental_convergence/" target="_blank" rel="noopener noreferrer">instrumental convergence</a>,
-but safe AGI with values aligned to ours (whatever that means) is the true grand challenge.
+it is inevitable, and ensuring its safety and alignment with our values (whatever that means) is vital.
-Given that Game Theory and Mechanism Design explicitly concern alignment of incentives, integrating these fields into AI research is a necessary precursor towards safe AGI.
+Given that Game Theory, Mechanism Design, and related fields explicitly concern alignment of incentives, integrating these fields into AI research is a necessary precursor towards safe AGI.